Biotech and Pharma Voice Over

 Since the beginning of time, people have been telling stories to make sense of the world around them.
 Many of those stories are based in science, with evidence dating back 5,000 years to ancient Chinese, Babylonian, Greek, and Egyptian cultures.
 Fast forward to modern times and in the last few decades alone we’ve witnessed exponential growth, with advances in immunology, vaccines, genomics, oncology, synthetic biology, neuroscience, nanotechnology, the earth’s microbiome communities, and so much more.
 These are exciting times for medicine and humankind.

 Today’s innovative scientific accomplishments, medical breakthroughs, and cutting-edge inventions are shared globally with diverse audiences through detailed illustrations, captivating cinematic animations, and interactive experiences.
 Mechanism of Action (MOA) videos show the biochemical interaction by which a drug is able to produce its pharmacological effect during treatment.
 Mechanism of Disease (MOD) videos, which focus on how healthy bodies function, highlight the molecular and cellular processes that trigger specific pathologies, like diabetes, heart disease, and cancer.
-These audio and visual animations translate scientific and technical concepts into stunning, impactful stories to fully engage viewers of all types.
+These audio and visual animations translate scientific and technical concepts into stunning, impactful stories using pharma voice over to fully engage viewers of all types.

 Nothing says pharma like pills.